-- All required documentation (e.g., MCU Declaration of Understanding, health and immunization forms, police record checks, Guidelines Regarding Infectious Diseases and Occupational Health for Applicants to and Learners of the Faculty of Medicine Academic Programs) must be completed and/or reviewed, as per specified timelines. - In order to provide an equitable learning environment while respecting the academic integrity of the University of Toronto, any student with a disability (temporary or permanent) who requires academic accommodation must register with Accessibility Services (St. George Campus).
+- All required documentation must be completed and/or reviewed, as per specified timelines, such as: - o MCU Declaration of Understanding - o health and immunization forms - o police record checks - o health and safety e-learning modules. - In order to provide an equitable learning environment while respecting the academic integrity of the University of Toronto, any student with a disability (temporary or permanent) who requires academic accommodation must register with Accessibility Services (St. George Campus).
 Information on how to register can be found on-line or by calling (416) 978-8060.
 Accommodations for clinical placement are made through Accessibility Services, NOT the instructor. - Students requiring accommodations in a clinical placement must arrange these in advance of the placement.
-The CI is required to review the accommodations proposed and to advise on their feasibility in the clinical setting.
-Students are STRONGLY encouraged to make every effort to obtain this information prior to the placement match so that it may be considered in the site assignment process. - All students are expected to complete full-time clinical placements, as per the curriculum expectations. - Students must successfully complete all courses in the academic unit preceding the clinical placement unit before they can proceed to take a clinical placement course. - Students attend the requisite Pre-Placement Planning Lecture/Orientation Lectures. - Clinical sites provide a description of placement opportunities in the placement offer, detailing typical learning experiences, the required knowledge base and other requirements or characteristics of the placement.
-Sites are encouraged to make these as detailed as possible so that students can use this information to rank preferences for placements that best fit their needs, learning style and interests.
+The CI is required to review the accommodations proposed and to advise on their feasibility in the clinical setting. - Students are STRONGLY encouraged to make every effort to obtain this information prior to the placement match so that it may be considered in the site assignment process. - Students are expected to complete full-time clinical placements, as per the curriculum expectations. - Students must successfully complete all courses in the academic unit preceding the clinical placement unit before they can proceed to take a clinical placement course. - Students must attend the requisite Pre-Placement Planning Lecture/Orientation Lectures. - Clinical sites provide a description of placement opportunities in the placement offer, detailing typical learning experiences, the required knowledge base and other requirements or characteristics of the placement.
+Sites are encouraged to make these as detailed as possible so that students can use this information to rank precords for placements that best fit their needs, learning style and interests.

-- Students identify and rank their preferred placement sites based on the written descriptions provided by the sites. - Students are matched to a placement site, as per the Placement Assignment Policy and Process. - The CI will contact the SC and CE in advance of the placement regarding any accommodations that are in place for students. - Once the match is confirmed, students and CEs begin e-mail correspondence four to six weeks prior to the placement start date to make arrangements for the placement. - CEs can contact the CI for an orientation to the course and materials, if desired.
+- Students identify and rank their preferred placement sites based on the written descriptions provided by the sites. - Students are matched to a placement site, as per the Placement Assignment Policy and Process. - The CI will contact the SC and CE in advance of the placement regarding any accommodations that are in place for students. - Once the match is confirmed, students and CEs begin e-mail correspondence as soon as posisble prior to the placement start date to make arrangements for the placement. - CEs can contact the CI for an orientation to the course and materials, if desired.
 Additionally, many clinical sites provide orientation information/packages/workshops to students regarding expectations of the site. - When appropriate, a student will be encouraged by the CI to share with a clinical site any specific strategies that may be beneficial to optimize learning. - If at any time in the pre-placement process a student or CE identifies a real or potential challenge, she/he/they should immediately contact the CI to identify the appropriate course of action and/or support.